BurnOutTrader/fund-forge/README.md

     MultiMachine
 }
 ```
+'ff_strategy_registry': decouples backend systems/the engine to allow front end Gui implementations in any language.
+'ff_data_servers': decouples api instances from any specific server and allows a microservices approach to maintaining api connections.

 Most of the complexity has been abstracted away from the end user and any switch to Multi-Machine mode is as simple as individually launching servers and specifying a few connection settings (ip address etc) in the `server_settings.toml` file.

 In `PlatformMode::SingleMachine`: all api communication is done locally by launching the handlers in `ff_standard_lib::servers::request_handlers` which will receive requests from the strategy or ui and provide appropriate responses.
 In this mode all `DataVendor` and `Brokerage` Apis are launched locally.